Travancore–Cochin: History

 Paravur T. K. Narayana Pillai, the Congress Prime Minister of Travancore, became the Chief Minister of Travancore–Cochin.
-First elections were held in 1951 and A. J. John, Anaparambil from Congress party was elected as the Chief Minister, ruling until 1954.
+The first elections were held in 1951 and A. J. John from the Congress party was elected as the Chief Minister, ruling until 1954.

 The ruler of Travancore was appointed as the governor (known as "Rajpramukh") of Travancore–Cochin.
 The Maharajah of Cochin was offered to be addressed as Uparaja Pramukh, but he did not want any title after handing over the power.
 The Maharaja politely said that the eldest member of Cochin Royal Family should be called Valiya Thampuran and gave up royal powers unconditionally for the good of the people.
-While Pattom A. Thanu Pillai was the Praja Socialist Party Chief minister in 1954, Travancore Tamil Nadu Congress launched a campaign for the merger of the Tamil-speaking regions of Southern Travancore with the neighbouring area of Madras State.
-The agitation took a violent turn and civilians and local police were killed at Marthandam and Puthukkada, irreparably alienating the entire Tamil-speaking population from merger into Travancore–Cochin.
+During the tenure of Chief Minister Pattom A. Thanu Pillai of the Praja Socialist Party in 1954–1955, the Travancore Tamil Nadu Congress (TTNC) campaigned for the merger of the predominantly Tamil-speaking southern regions of Travancore–Cochin with the neighbouring Madras State, reflecting demands for linguistic reorganization aligned with Tamil identity.
+This occurred amid the broader Aikya Kerala Movement, which sought to unite all Malayalam-speaking areas into a single state.
+The agitation intensified with protests and processions; clashes occurred at Marthandam and Puthukkadai in August 1954, resulting in several deaths and highlighting deepening linguistic divisions between the communities.

-Under State Reorganisation Act of 1956, the four southern taluks of Travancore, namely Thovalai, Agasteeswaram, Kalkulam and Vilavancode and a part of the Chencotta, Tenkasi Taluk was merged with Madras State.
-On 1 November 1956 Travancore–Cochin was joined with Malabar District of Madras State to form the new state of Kerala, with a governor, appointed by the President of India, as the head of the state instead of 'Rajapramukh'.
+Under the State Reorganisation Act of 1956, the four southern taluks of Travancore namely Thovalai, Agastheeswaram, Kalkulam and Vilavancode and a part of Sengottai in Tenkasi Taluk was merged with Madras State.
+On 1 November 1956 Travancore–Cochin was joined with Malabar District of Madras State to form the new state of Kerala, with a governor appointed by the President of India to be the head of the state instead of the 'Rajapramukh'.